Yors-git/tic-tac-toe/README.md

 - Instruction for players

-# Game Rule:
+# Game Rules:
-Tic Tac Toe is Cool Math Games:
+Tic Tac Toe is Cool Math Game:
-Xs and Os is a paper-and-pencil game for two players, X, O:
+Each player is assigned either the X or the O symbol:
 * Players take turns filing the spaces in 3X3 grid.
 * The player who succeeds in placing three of their marks in the horizontal, vertical, or diagonal or wins the game.